-EECP Flow Therapy is the superior non-invasive treatment for angina, coronary artery disease, and heart failure.
+EECP Flow Therapy is the superior non-invasive treatment for angina, coronary artery disease, shortness of breath due to Long COVID, and heart failure.
 It is proven, based on over 400 clinical publications, to benefit patients without procedural risks or recovery time.

 Treatment begins by lying down on a padded therapy table, where EECP compression cuffs (similar to blood pressure cuffs) are wrapped around your calves, thighs, and lower hips.
 Then, using an EKG machine, a computer regulates the inflation and deflation of cuffs in rhythm with your heart.

 Everyone knows that exercise is good for the heart and cardiovascular circulation, but for many patients, normal exercise can be too tiring, too painful, or downright impossible.
 That’s in part what makes EECP Flow Therapy such a successful treatment for heart conditions.